Zen: Zen's sudden approach

 Sharf also notes that the early notion of contemplating a pure Buddha "Mind" was tempered and balanced by other Zen sources with terms like "no-mind" (wuxin), and "no-mindfulness" (wunian), to avoid any metaphysical reification of mind, and any clinging to mind or language.
 This kind of negative Madhyamaka style dialectic is found in early Zen sources like the Treatise on No Mind (Wuxin lun 無心論) of the Oxhead School and the Platform Sutra.
 These sources tend to emphasize emptiness, negation, and absence (wusuo 無所) as the main theme of contemplation.
-These two contemplative themes (the buddha mind and no-mind, positive and negative rhetoric) continued to shape the development of Zen theory and practice throughout its history.
+These two contemplative themes (the Buddha mind and no-mind, positive and negative rhetoric) continued to shape the development of Zen theory and practice throughout its history.

-Later Chinese Chan Buddhists developed their own meditation ("chan") manuals which taught their unique method of direct and sudden contemplation.
+Later Chinese Chan Buddhists developed their own meditation ("chan") manuals, which taught their unique method of direct and sudden contemplation.
 The earliest of these is the widely imitated and influential Zuochan Yí (c. turn of the 12th century), which recommends a simple contemplative practice that is said to lead to the discovery of inherent wisdom already present in the mind.
 This work also shows the influence of the earlier meditation manuals composed by Tiantai patriarch Zhiyi.

 However, other Zen sources de-emphasize traditional practices like sitting meditation, and instead focus on effortlessness and on ordinary daily activities.
-One example of this is found in the Record of Linji which states: "Followers of the Way, as to buddhadharma, no effort is necessary.
+One example of this is found in the Record of Linji which states: "Followers of the Way, as to Buddhadharma, no effort is necessary.
 You have only to be ordinary, with nothing to do—defecating, urinating, wearing clothes, eating food, and lying down when tired."
-Similarly, some Zen sources also emphasize non-action or having no concerns (wushi 無事).
+Having no concerns or nothing-to-do (wushi 無事) also appears in other Zen sources as well.
 For example, Chan master Huangbo states that nothing compares with non-seeking, describing the Zen adept as follows: "the person of the Way is the one who has nothing to do [wu-shih], who has no mind at all and no doctrine to preach.
 Having nothing to do, such a person lives at ease."